Rufus the Bobcat: Brutus tackling

+Beginning a statewide fandom rivalry, Rufus gained both fame and notoriety through his "legendary" tackling of Brutus Buckeye.

 On September 18, 2010, the Bobcats football team played the Ohio State Buckeyes in Columbus.
 As the Buckeyes were running onto the field, Brandon Hanning, dressed as Rufus, charged into the field.
 Hanning sideswiped and attempted to tackle Brutus Buckeye, but was unsuccessful and ended up losing his Bobcat head in the process.
 Upon returning to his feet, Hanning donned the head again, then ran after Brutus and jumped on his back and continued to hit the mascot in the head.
 Hanning was then pulled aside by security who told him to cut it out.
 The incident garnered national attention.
 Neither of the mascots were injured during the event.
 After the game, Hanning was terminated from his position as Ohio's mascot, and was banned from attending Ohio home athletic events.
 The game score went 43–7 in the Buckeyes' favor.

 In a post-game interview, Hanning explained that this was his sole purpose in trying out to be the mascot.
 "It was actually my whole plan to tackle Brutus when I tried out to be mascot," Hanning explained, "I tried out about a year ago, and the whole reason I tried out was so I could come up here to Ohio State and tackle Brutus."
 While many thought this was Rufus' first offense against rival school's mascots, Hanning stated "Before this, I actually got in a fight with the Buffalo mascot.
 He's a bull.
 I started it.
 I was thinking I should go ahead and try out tackling another mascot.
 I brought a red square cape thing, like in a bullfight.
 He was just playing around, acting like he was charging me.
 I tackled him and put him on the ground.
 It was pretty funny.
 No one got upset because it wasn't Ohio State."

 Following the game the Columbus Dispatch published a cartoon of a scrawny Brutus mascot lifting weights next to a picture of their next opponent's mascot in reference to being taken by surprise by Rufus the game before.